Irritable Bowel Syndrome (IBS)

 - Regular exercise.
 Exercise can help digestion.
 It's also a great stress reliever.

-- Medications.
+- Medicines.
 Doctors sometimes prescribe medicines to treat diarrhea, constipation, or cramps.
 Antidepressants may help some people with pain management and depression.
 Talk with your doctor before giving a child with IBS any over-the-counter medicines for diarrhea, constipation, cramps, or other digestive problems.

 - Counseling and coping strategies.
 If your child has a lot of anxiety or seems depressed, your doctor might recommend a child psychologist or therapist.
 Therapy, hypnosis, breathing exercises, or other relaxation techniques can help some people manage IBS.